Giants vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has 36 hits with nine doubles, a triple, nine home runs, 25 walks and 21 RBI.
-He's also stolen four bases.
+- Buxton has put up 38 hits with nine doubles, a triple, 10 home runs and 25 walks.
+He has driven in 23 runs with five stolen bases.

 Buxton Recent Games